 You can cause big delays if the security officers have to go through your bags to find something that has been seen by the x-ray operator which is not allowed.

 It is difficult to say in a few words what is and isn’t allowed.
 With most categories there are exceptions.
-So if you intend taking any of the following with you then I suggest you read the full article in the link to check.
+So if you intend to take any of the following with you then I suggest you read the full article in the link to check.

 |ITEM||LINK TO ARTICLE|